-The City has complied with the California Environmental Quality Act in the approval of the subject regulations in that the adoption of this Ordinance establishing regulations for the payment of fees for park and recreational purposes creates and/or modifies a government funding mechanism which is not a physical change in the environment and therefore, is not a project under CEQA.
+The City has complied with the California Environmental Quality Act in the approval government funding mechanism which is not a physical change in the environment and therefore, is not a project under CEQA.
 14 Cal.
 Code of Regulations §§ 15378(b)(4).